Hashtags for social media campaigns are like the waves to the sea: indispensable, simultaneous, always co-existing.

 The new campaign encourages users to be bold and try new tastes and experiment new sensations.

-A lot of the people who have tried the new sodas have commented on their posts, saying their oppinion about the taste.
+A lot of the people who have tried the new sodas have commented on their posts, saying their opinions about the taste.

-The great part is that everyone found their favourite.
+The great part is that everyone found their favorite.